6 Pistol Tips from ex-Navy SEAL, Bill Rapier

 Frequently Asked Questions

-The 'Circle of Awareness' is a daily systems check for your firearm, inspired by skydiving.
-It involves verifying gear retention, magazine seating, chamber status, and the functionality of optics and lights, ensuring your weapon is ready for immediate use.
+The 'Circle of Awareness' is a daily systems check, borrowed from skydiving, that ensures your firearm and gear are functioning correctly.
+It involves verifying gear retention, magazine seating, chamber status, and optic/light functionality.

-How should you grip a pistol according to Bill Rapier?
+How should you grip a pistol for combat effectiveness according to Bill Rapier?

-Bill Rapier advises gripping the pistol as high as possible on the backstrap.
-This maximizes leverage against the bore axis, significantly reducing muzzle flip and enabling faster, more accurate follow-up shots.
+Bill Rapier advises gripping the pistol as high as possible on the backstrap to gain better leverage against the bore axis.
+This minimizes muzzle flip and allows for faster, more accurate follow-up shots.

 More Training & Techniques Videos You Might Like